-Business model (continued)
+Business model (continued):

-Where the contractual terms introduce exposure to risk or volatility that are inconsistent with a basic lending arrangement, the related financial asset is classified and measured at fair value through profit or loss.
 Financial assets with embedded derivatives are considered in their entirety when determining whether their cash flows are solely payment of principal and interest.

 The Fund reclassifies debt investments when and only when its business model for managing those assets changes.
 The reclassification takes place from the start of the first reporting period following the change.
 Such changes are expected to be very infrequent and none occurred during the period.